OdabasiMehmet/Medium/CKA-Prep/cka.md

 # CKA Course
 Once you are good with the basics, I recommend you to take Mumshad Mannambeth's Udemy Course.
 I took the course and really benefited from it.
 In addition to the conten, the course provides free lab sessions on KodeKloud platform which is very similar to the CKA exam environment, so you will have lots of hands on experince before the exam.
 The course also offers mock exams.

+# KillerKoda

 Also, you must definitely check out killerkoda website.
 Killerkoda is free to use and the website offers interactive environments with multiple scenarios.
 You can log in, work on a scenario and restart it as many times as you want until you master the subjects.
+KillerKoda aslo has a Kubernetes playground.
+You are not limited to work only the scenarios.
+You can simply log in to the CKA playground and play with creating and managing Kubernetes objects. (https://killercoda.com/killer-shell-cka)

 # killer.sh

 Finally, when you register for the exam, you are provided with two sessions of killer.sh exam simulator.